 Headings for research protocols and proposals are often more flexible, but if possible, introduce the standard headings (Introduction, Methods, Results, Discussion).

 The Results section is often missing, because protocols and proposals typically do not report results.
 In this case, add a Results heading and ask the author to add 1-2 sentences about the current funding status, enrolment status, or expected results.
 For example, "The project was funded in ### and enrolment was completed XXX.
 Data analysis is currently underway and the first results are expected to be submitted for publication in YYYY."

 Similarly, the abstract should be reformatted to have the usual "Background - Objectives - Methods - Results - Conclusions" structure, with a similar sentence for results (when and what to be expected) and conclusions (what will be the significance of the findings).

-All headings must have a style label called Heading 1, Heading 2, Heading 3, and so on.
+All headings must have a style label called Heading 1 (H1), Heading 2 (H2), Heading 3 (H3), and so on.
+You can use up to H5 (a subheading greater than H5 cannot be distinguished stylistically in the typeset PDF).
 The actual style of the heading (eg, font, bolding, italicization) does not matter as long as you select the correct label.
 Note that this is essential for our XML tagging scripts.

 Heading 2 (H2)